junxit/us-congress-bills-116/metadata.md

 - 2019-11-19 — Motion to reconsider laid on the table Agreed to without objection.
 - 2019-11-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 281 - 135 (Roll no. 630). (text: CR 11/18/2019 H8927-8928)
 - 2019-11-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 281 - 135 (Roll no. 630).(text: CR 11/18/2019 H8927-8928)
+- 2019-11-20 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.